lilgatitodev/gatos-inferno/README.md

 ## setup
 [video tut](https://files.catbox.moe/2w3atn.mp4)

-## the story
-one fateful day, gato wanted to raid people with no admin so he set out to find bots to do that

-he found insomnia! but it sucked and pushed its stupid fucking branding in each raid

-but then he found hidden!! same issue and spammed some skid ass gifs and king gato cant be asscociated with that ykyk

-and there was no more bots for gato to find... so he decided that there was only one solution to his issue - make his own, and that is how gatos inferno was born.

 ## why am i publishing the src
 gatos inferno was my first ever public tool and i will never stop loving it like my own child - its userbase grew a lot and brought me a lot of members and my projects a lot of attention, but theres only so much ideas one gato can have for one bot. so im handing it off to you guys; make forks, improve the code, send pull requests, self host it, skid it do whatever you want to it! also open source is cool and shit